 - 1. Disconnect the battery cables as instructed.
 See WARNING "To avoid unintentionally starting..." in General Warning, Section 10, Page 10-1. - 2.
-Disconnect wires from the A1 and A2 terminals on the motor using two wrenches to prevent posts from turning.
-Set a multimeter to 200 ohms and place the red (+) probe on the A1 motor terminal and black (-) probe on the A2 motor terminal.
+Using two wrenches to prevent the posts from turning, disconnect wires from the A1 and A2 terminals on the motor.
+Using a multimeter set to 200 ohms, place the red (+) probe on the A1 terminal and black (-) probe on the A2 terminal.
 The multimeter should indicate continuity.
 If the reading is incorrect, a possible open or poor contact in a brush assembly and/or open armature windings may be the cause.
 The motor will need to be removed from the vehicle and repaired by a qualified technician.
-See Motor Removal on page 16-2.
+See Motor Removal on page 16-3.